icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [GitHub Trending Repos](https://github.com/vitalets/github-trending-repos).
 A special repo allowing to track trending projects in your favorite programming language on GitHub.
 Updates come as GitHub notifications once a day or a week.
 - [HN Mail](https://hnmail.io).
 A customizable weekly newsletter that delivers Hacker News stories based on your interests.
 - [Stratus Update](https://www.manifold.co/stratusupdate).
 A weekly take on the rapidly evaporating-and-condensing cloud native landscape.
+- [Senior Mindset](https://seniormindset.com).
+Get a series of curated essays on the mindset of a senior software engineer.

 ## Resilience